HikwaMehluli/wp-code-snippets/README.md

 # WordPress Code Snippets

-I created this Repo as a time saving WordPress Theme Development - Starter Snippets of Basics such as custom pagination, Image manipulation, Custom Post Types etc.
+I created this repo as a time saver for basic "WordPress Theme Development".
+These are basic starter snippets for thing such as Custom Pagination, Image Manipulation, Custom Post Types etc.

 ## Contents
-######
+###### General WP Snippets